The Human Truth Foundation

 The Economist (2002)3

 Many national leaders have now apologised personally for their countries' role in the historical slave trade.
-The Archbishop of Canterbury, a Christian leader in the UK, "apologized unreservedly" for his own Church's role1.
-But Tony Blair, more sensibly, offered "regret" for it all.
-Although this was surely a more honest and correct word to use, it caused an uproar1 that he didn't offer the same (fake) personal apology as many others had offered.
+The Archbishop of Canterbury, a Christian leader in the UK, "apologized unreservedly" for his own Church's role7.
+Tony Blair merely offered "regret", causing an uproar7.
+As the symbolic head of his people, it was upon him to give meaningful condolences, not a half-way-word.

 Museums' international artefacts often contain items that were forcibly taken, or stolen, from around the world.
 Some of these events took place hundreds of years ago and most the time, it is a matter of common sense and peacefulness that the items simply remain where they are.
 But sometimes, someone decides that on behalf of their ancestors, they want something back.
 For example in 2009 Greece claimed right to some marble sculptures that Lord Elgin sauntered off with in the early 1800s, from the Parthenon.
 If the British Museum didn't return them, now 200 years after the event, then it would imply they "condone the snatching of the marbles and the monument's carving-up 207 years ago".